SaikouB/readme-generator/output/README.md

 ## Description
-undefined
+Describe readme generator

 ## Installation

-installing project
+Install readme-generator

 ## Usage

-instruction on how to use project
+How to use readme-generator

 ## Contributing

-people who contributed to project
+Contributors to readme-generator

 ## Testing

-testing your project
+Testing readme-generator

 ## License